liuy/runj/README.md

   -h, --help   show this help message and exit
-  --ip IP      IP address to serve the output on (default: 0.0.0.0) --port PORT  Port to serve the output on (default: 8090)
+  --ip IP      IP address to serve the output on (default: 0.0.0.0) --port PORT  Port to serve the output on (default: 8090) -t, --token  Generate a token for a safe URL

 Example: ./runj text.ipynb
 ```